The NRC Responds to Nuclear Plant Work-Hour Concerns Prompted by COVID-19

 The Nuclear Regulatory Commission announced that it is prepared to grant temporary exemptions from work-hour controls when the COVID-19 virus adversely impacts staffing levels at nuclear plants such that the applicant can no longer meet the work-hour control requirements provided that the applicant can demonstrate that fatigue-management controls are in place.
 Specifically, applicants can email a request seeking exemption from 10 CFR 26.205(d)(1)-(d)(7) to the facility’s NRC project manager from a senior level licensee manager with decision-making authority (with a copy to the NRC Document Control Desk) with the following information:

-- a statement that the licensee’s site-specific COVID-19 PHE fatigue-management controls are consistent with the constraints outlined in this letter and its attachment;
+- A statement that the licensee’s site-specific COVID-19 PHE fatigue-management controls are consistent with the constraints outlined in this letter and its attachment; and

 - A statement that the licensee has established alternative controls for the management of fatigue during the period of the exemption and that at a minimum, the controls ensure that for individuals subject to these alternative controls: